SanyingYi/CSCI596-Final-Project/README.md

 ## Parallelization Implementation
 When we tried to parallelize the algorithm, we found that combining valid pair checking step to the banded LSH function can get better performance, i.e. instead of creating an intermediate candidate set to save all candidate pairs, we will check the similarity of each candidate pair immediately and only save valid pairs to a final result set.
 Therefore we parallelize the compute_LSH() function by distributing bands with all following operations to different threads.

+### MPI parallel computing
+We conducted MPI parallel computing on LSH, including:

+1. **MinHash signature computing**: Each process is responsible for computing the signatures for part of the documents.
+Then the full data is distributed back to each process after aggregating it in the main process.
+2. **Banded LSH mapping**: The bands are equally distributed to processes, where we check if documents with the same signature pieces are indeed similar, and if so, we add the pair into the result set.
+Then the results are gathered in the main process.

+Eventually we output all the similar file pairs.

 ### OpenMP Target Offload
 * For compute_sig() function, we use **#pragma omp target teams** to distribute documents to the league of teams.
 Each team will be responsible for documents from index ibgn to iend.
 Within each team, we distribute the nested for loop of signature computation to team of threads using **#pragma omp parallel for num_threads(SIG_NTRD)**.
 Each thread will be responsible for one hash function calculation.
 ```